Insurance for building works: covering a home project

-If you are carrying out home renovation or building works, it’s vital to ensure you and your property are fully protected.
-Although a standard home insurance policy will normally cover redecoration and DIY, it won’t cover problems caused during bigger jobs such as loft conversions or building an extension.
+Although a standard home insurance policy will normally cover redecoration and DIY, it won’t cover any issues caused during bigger jobs such as loft conversions or building an extension.

 You’ll normally need a specialist insurance policy if the renovation or building work means your home will not be lived in for more than 30 days.
 You’ll also need specialist cover if the works are extensive or there will be expensive equipment and materials kept at the property.

-Syed Jamal, head of home underwriting at Markerstudy Insurance (opens in new tab), says: ‘It's important to tell your home insurer if you are intending to do building work or renovations to your property, as this increases the risk of something unexpected happening to your home and its contents.
+‘It's important to tell your home insurer if you are intending to do building work or renovations to your property, as this increases the risk of something unexpected happening to your home and its contents,' explains Syed Jamal, head of home underwriting at Markerstudy Insurance.

-Most insurance for building works will cover some types of minor building or renovation work on a standard home insurance policy.
+Most insurance for building works will cover some types of minor building on a standard home insurance policy.
 What is covered varies between insurers so it’s a good idea to check your policy – if in doubt, call your insurer.

-‘If a customer is looking to get renovation work completed on their property, it’s always advisable to inform their insurer about this, to ensure that the necessary cover is in place,' says a spokesperson for Churchill Insurance (opens in new tab).
-'We can offer cover within the policy for the following: new kitchen, new bathroom, new flooring, decorating, and rewiring.'
+‘If a customer is looking to get renovation work completed on their property, it’s always advisable to inform their insurer about this, to ensure that the necessary cover is in place,' says a spokesperson for Churchill Insurance.'

-'A customer should, however, be conscious that when making significant alterations and renovations on their home, there are some considerations to be aware of.
+'A customer should, however, be conscious that when making significant alterations to their home, there are some considerations to be aware of.
 These include that when a property becomes unoccupied we may restrict cover, we have time limits on how long the work can take, and security endorsements may be applied.’

 According to data analyst Defaqto, about 15% of building insurance policies include a ‘minor building works limit’.
 This type of cover means you can get work done, up to the value in your policy, without needing extra cover.